 UI form component visibility conditions

-Visibility conditions are assigned directly to configuration properties of supported components via C# attribute notation (each property represents a field in the corresponding configuration dialog).
+• Inputs in model-based forms, which are used to configure admin UI, Page Builder, and Form Builder components.
+In this case, visibility conditions are assigned directly to the configuration properties via C# attribute notation (each property represents a field in the corresponding configuration dialog).

 A visibility condition consists of logic that evaluates whether a given field is displayed – implemented in the condition’s Evaluate method – and, optionally, a set of configuration properties.